ThunderBoltCODMYT/My-JSON-for-Roblox-Rivals/README.md

 ```

 Limits the Maximum Concurrent Local Light Updates per frame to 1, reducing the computational load on the lighting subsystem.
+Sets the Minimum Concurrent Local Light Updates per frame to 1, ensuring a consistent (though minimal) update frequency.

 ```json
 {